Yasha-Santos/AI_For_Log_Analysis/README.md

 # AI For Log Analysis

-Our AI for Log Analysis is a project focused on using machine learning and automation to analyze system logs more efficiently.
-The goal of our capstone is to use AI to aid in the detection patterns, identify unusual activity or anomalies, and support faster troubleshooting when issues occur.
-This repository includes the project files, code, and documentation related to the development and testing of our log analysis approach.
+Our AI For Log Analysis project focuses on using machine learning and automation techniques to analyze system and security logs more efficiently.
+The goal of this capstone project is to leverage AI to detect patterns, identify suspicious activity or anomalies, and support faster troubleshooting and incident response when issues occur.

+This repository contains the project files, source code, datasets, and documentation related to the development, testing, and implementation of our AI-driven log analysis approach.

 #### Our POC folder contains the following files: